At a glance: Medicare health insurance in Nevada

 Medicare enrollment in Nevada

-As of late 2018, there were 515,792 people in Nevada with Medicare coverage.
+As of mid-2019, there were 526,822 people in Nevada with Medicare coverage.
 That’s less than 17 percent of the state’s population, compared with more than 18 percent of the total US population enrolled in Medicare.

 Most Americans become eligible for Medicare when they turn 65.
 But Medicare eligibility is also triggered for younger people if they’re disabled and have been receiving disability benefits for 24 months.
 In Nevada, 14 percent of Medicare beneficiaries are eligible due to a disability rather than age.
 Nationwide, 16 percent of all Medicare beneficiaries are eligible due to disability.